-The story is split into eight parts, the first six of which form their own saga focusing on the impact of the Stone Mask on the Joestar family's lives.
+The story is split into eight parts, the first six of which form their own saga focusing on the impact of a mysterious Stone Mask as well as a series of equally mysterious Arrows on the Joestar family's lives.
 The series undergoes a Continuity Reboot of sorts with the storylines that occur afterward, set in an Alternate Universe that features many of the elements from the first six storylines.
 The series is famous for its original and unique art style, intricate plot, creative battles, and immense flamboyancy.
 It also features a huge number of allusions to Western rock music, including characters named Speedwagon, and Zeppeli, just to name a few.

 The Western audience's history with JoJo's Bizarre Adventure is an interesting one.
 For a long time, the manga only had a small following, and the west at large was more familiar with the Capcom fighting game Heritage for the Future and OVA adaptations of Stardust Crusaders, mainly due to all the memes both produced.
 With the advent of the David Productions anime, the JoJo franchise's popularity skyrocketed worldwide, bringing in legions of new fans and spawning even more memes.

-The manga's 30th anniversary in 2017 will see the start of a series of live action films based on Part 4, directed by Takashi Miike.
+The manga's 30th anniversary in 2017 saw the release of a live action film based on Part 4, directed by Takashi Miike.
 Principle photography began in late 2016 in Sitges, Spain, which doubled for the fictional town of Morioh.

 The series is (currently) broken down to these eight parts:

 - Phantom Blood (Ran from Jan.
 1, 1987 to Oct.
 26, 1987; originally titled Jonathan Joestar: His Youth)note